gnea/grbl/doc/markdown/realtime_cmds.md

 #### Extended-ASCII Realtime Command Descriptions

 Grbl v1.1 installed more than a dozen new realtime commands to control feed, rapid, and spindle overrides.
 To help prevent users from inadvertently altering overrides with a keystroke and allow for more commands later on, all of the new control characters have been moved to the extended ASCII character set.
-These are not readily type-able on a keyboard, but, depending on the OS, they may be entered using specific keystroke and code.
+These are not easily type-able on a keyboard, but, depending on the OS, they may be entered using specific keystroke and code.
 GUI developers will need to be able to send extended ASCII characters, values `128 (0x80)` to `255 (0xFF)`, to Grbl to take advantage of these new features.

 - `0x84` : Safety Door